Meta disagrees with CCI order, to challenge it

-Meta will file an appeal challenging the decision of the Competition Commission of India.
+Meta on Tuesday said it disagrees with the decision of the Competition Commission of India and will file an appeal challenging the order.

-CCI has imposed a hefty penalty of ₹213.14 crore on Meta for abusing its dominant position.

 In response to the order a Meta spokesperson said “We disagree with the CCI’s decision and plan to appeal.
 As a reminder, the 2021 update did not change the privacy of people’s personal messages and was offered as a choice for users at the time.
 We also ensured no one would have their accounts deleted or lose functionality of the WhatsApp service because of this update.”